-Diversity invites conflict––and conflict is a wellspring of creativity.
-Harnessing this creativity requires us to listen to understand, not just argue, with those who may disagree.
-When you listening to understand, you uncover brand new ideas together and contribute to a more open and collaborative culture.
+Diversity invites conflict—and conflict is a wellspring of creativity.
+Harnessing this creativity requires us to listen to understand, not just argue with, with those who may disagree.
+When you’re listening to understand, you uncover brand-new ideas together and contribute to a more open and collaborative culture.

-At IBM, we have a saying: “Empathy: first with each other.
-Then with our users.”
+We have a saying: “Empathy: first with each other, then with our users.”
 The next time someone disagrees with you, don’t jump straight to why they’re wrong.
-Try saying, “help me understand.”
+Try saying: “Help me understand.”
 It takes courage to admit we don’t know everything, but it’s essential to improving our team’s collective outcome.

 Being empowered to act means your stakeholders have entrusted you with a shared responsibility for your team’s collective success.
 While this doesn’t mean you can ignore their counsel and direction, it does mean that your team is expected to take the initiative to solve problems and deliver your assigned outcomes on your own.